joveryz/JLU_AUTO_SUBMISSION/README.md

 logpath = r""
 ```

-Then you can run `submit.py` to check the result.
+Then you can run `python3 submit.py` to check the result.

 ## Advanced usage

 - WeChat notification

+Please refer to the WeChat Enterprise [API doc](https://work.weixin.qq.com/api/doc/90000/90003/90487).

-Please fill in the following vars to use WeChat notification.
+(Recommended) Please fill in the following vars to use WeChat notification.

 ```python
 # Push